Navigate to your survey overview and click the printer symbol.

 The retention settings on account level are set and connected to the end date of a survey so those will not have effect on the survey until the end date has passed.
 You can instead use the survey level retention settings to have a partial delete at certain dates instead, for example the first day each quarter.

-Yes, if you use the functionality to delete one or more answer connected to a survey that will change the calculations for each and every question affected, for example NPS values might be higher or lower.
+Yes.
+If you use the function to delete one or more answers connected to a survey, the calculations for each affected question will change.
+This can have wide-reaching effects; for example, NPS values could become higher or lower.

 Related: Export personal data